Seiobo There Below: 13. He Rises at Dawn

 The process of Ito Ryōsuke, a master mask maker, is described.
 He lives his entire life in near-silence, almost always alone.
 He rises every day in the early morning to work until the evening on his masks, broken only by a half hour lunch.
-To make his hannya masks, it takes him a month and a half.
+Making a hannya mask takes him a month and a half.
 While he works, he is entirely free of thought; he does not concern himself with the larger questions that his occasional students ask.
 He views these masks worn for the Noh play Aoi no Ue as wooden objects to be perfected, not by chance, but by practice and experience.
 During their creation, he utilizes an elaborate series of mirrors to view them and discover their flaws.
 Each mask is made using the same stencils, though after a point, the stencils are just approximation, and craftsmanship must finish the hannya mask.
-After carving the mask to satisfaction, he must begin gilding and copper plating, which he then paints, and creates a custom silk bag.
+After carving the mask to satisfaction, he must begin gilding and Copper electroplating, which he then paints, and creates a custom silk bag.
 The larger thing he does not realize is that he is not creating a painted and carved piece of wood, he is creating a demon.